ibm-cloud-docs/databases-for-postgresql/getting-started.md

 The app is now running at http://localhost:8080.
 You can add words and definitions to your {{site.data.keyword.databases-for-postgresql}} database.
 When you stop and restart the app, any words you have already added are displayed when you refresh the page.

-For information about the credentials you created for the application to connect to your service, see [Using Service Credentials](./connecting-external.html#using-service-credentials).
+For more information about the credentials you created for the application to connect to your service, see [Using Service Credentials](./connecting-external.html#using-service-credentials).

 ## Next steps